JamesZDonline/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

+Clearly this method does not change the median value, but it does slightly increase the mean from the analysis which simply ignores the missing values.
+It does not appear to significantly change the histogram however.

 ## Are there differences in activity patterns between weekdays and weekends?

 The first step in answering this question is to create a variable days which consists of the day of the week.
 This can be generated using the datetime variable.
 The levels can then be renamed to weekend and weekday.